 Mergers and Acquisitions

 LW 944; 2-3 hours.
 Mergers and Acquisitions will involve the study of a wide variety of transactions in both publicly traded and private company contexts.
 The class will explore the legal, economic, business, and tax issues involved in structuring mergers, acquisitions, buyouts, spin-offs, divestitures, and related transactions.
 The course will cover the mechanics of these transactions under both Delaware (the predominant state for publicly traded companies) and Kansas law, as well as the theoretical underpinnings and case law giving rise to standard practices.
 Significant time will be devoted to directors' duties and shareholder rights related to or arising out of both invited and hostile transactions.

 LW 933; 1-2 hours.
 This course will explore issues relating to military families, including the Service Members Civil Relief Act, paternity, support, divorce, pensions, and jurisdiction.

 Mineral Title Examination

 LW 952; 1 hour.
 This course teaches the law and technique associated with examining title to oil, gas, and other mineral properties.
 The faculty for this course will include practicing oil and gas lawyers with specific expertise in title examination.
 In addition to addressing issues associated with examination of titles for private lands, the course will also examine the unique issues encountered when examining title to minerals on federal, state, and Indian lands.

 LW 762; 1-2 hours.
 Participation as a team member in any major Moot Court competition.
-Each team member to receive credit must make a substantial contribution toward not only the team brief but also the oral argument and participate as a team member in the competition.
-No more than one hour credit will be given for any competition and the same competition in different years can support no more than two hours credit.
+To receive credit, each team member must make a substantial contribution toward the team brief and the oral argument and participate as a team member in the competition.
+No more than one hour credit will be given for any competition.
+Students who participate (as described above) in more than one competition (including the same competition in different years) may earn one credit for each competition for a total of two credit hours during law school.
 Credit, no-credit.